microsoft/react-native-code-push/README.md

 In our [getting started](#getting-started) docs, we illustrated how to configure the CodePush plugin using a specific deployment key.
 However, in order to effectively test your releases, it is critical that you leverage the `Staging` and `Production` deployments that are auto-generated when you first created your CodePush app (or any custom deployments you may have created).
 This way, you never release an update to your end users that you haven't been able to validate yourself.

-*NOTE: Our client-side rollback feature can help unblock users after installing a release that resulted in a crash, and server-side rollbacks (i.e. `code-push rollback`) allow you to prevent additional users from installing a bad release once it's been identified, however, it's obviously better if you can prevent an erroneous update from being broadly released if at all possible.*
+*NOTE: Our client-side rollback feature can help unblock users after installing a release that resulted in a crash, and server-side rollbacks (i.e. `code-push rollback`) allow you to prevent additional users from installing a bad release once it's been identified.
+Hhowever, it's obviously better if you can prevent an erroneous update from being broadly released in the first place.*

 Taking advantage of the `Staging` and `Production` deployments allows you to acheive a workflow like the following (feel free to customize!):

 1. Release a CodePush update to your `Staging` deployment using the `code-push release-react` command (or `code-push release` if you need more control)

-2. Run your "Staging" build of your app, sync the update from the server and verify it works as expected
+2. Run your staging/beta build of your app, sync the update from the server, and verify it works as expected

 3. Promote the tested release from `Staging` to `Production` using the `code-push promote` command

-4. Run your "Production" build of your app, sync the update from the server and verify it works as expected
+4. Run your production/release build of your app, sync the update from the server and verify it works as expected

-*NOTE: If you want to get really fancy, you can even choose to perform a "staged rollout" as part of #3, which allows you to mitigate any potential risk with the update (e.g. did your testing in #2 touch all possible devices/conditions?) by only making the production update available to a percentage of your users (e.g. `code-push promote <APP_NAME> Staging Production -r 20%`).
+*NOTE: If you want to get really fancy, you can even choose to perform a "staged rollout" as part of #3, which allows you to mitigate additional potential risk with the update (e.g. did your testing in #2 touch all possible devices/conditions?) by only making the production update available to a percentage of your users (e.g. `code-push promote <APP_NAME> Staging Production -r 20%`).
 Then, after waiting for a reasonable amount of time to see if any crash reports or customer feedback comes in, you can expand it to your entire audience by running `code-push patch <APP_NAME> Production -r 100%`.*

-You'll notice that the above steps refer to a "staging build" and "prodiction build" of your app.
-If you're build process already generates distinct binaries per "environment" like this, then you don't need to read any further, since swapping out CodePush deployment keys is just like handling environment-specific config for any other service your app uses (e.g. Facebook).
-However, if you're looking for some examples on how to setup your bild process to accomodate this, then refer to the following sections, depending on the platform(s) your app is targeting.
+You'll notice that the above steps refer to a "staging build" and "production build" of your app.
+If your build process already generates distinct binaries per "environment", then you don't need to read any further, since swapping out CodePush deployment keys is just like handling environment-specific config for any other service your app uses (e.g. Facebook).
+However, if you're looking for  examples on how to setup your build process to accomodate this, then refer to the following sections, depending on the platform(s) your app is targeting.

 ### Android